 - Opinionated; enforces structure (reduces debate)

-- Excellent for large teams; consistency across codebases
+- Strong fit for large teams; consistency across codebases

 - Strong dependency injection and testing patterns